YibaiMeng/libpkuipgw/Python/README.md

 # Error Handling

-Apart from `get_connections`, returns nothing when everything is allright.
-If error occurs, an `IPGWError` would be raised.
+Apart from `get_connections`, returns nothing when everything is all right.
+If an error occurs, an `IPGWError` would be raised.